Order of Icarus

-The Order of Icarus (C.O.I.) is the highest aviation award next to the Trans-Canada (McKee) Trophy that is awarded to Canadian aviators who have made a lasting contribution to manned flight.
+The Order of Icarus (C.O.I.) is the highest aviation award next to the Trans-Canada (McKee) Trophy that is awarded to Canadian aviators who have made a lasting contribution to crewed flight.
 The order ceased existence in 1981.

 Creation

 The Order was developed as part of the 1967 centennial year for Canada, as aviation's role in the development of the country came into scrutiny.
 The honours then awarded for aviation proved to be inadequate, as no other award other than the McKee Trophy existed at the time.
 Several noteworthy aviators decided that this void needed to be filled.
-And as a result, the Order of Icarus was founded which honoured those persons still living at the time whose airborne skills had resulted in outstanding benefits to manned flight in Canada.
+And as a result, the Order of Icarus was founded which honoured those persons still living at the time whose airborne skills had resulted in outstanding benefits to crewed flight in Canada.

 After a lengthy search through various mythologies, the early members settled on the Greek story of Icarus.
 According to myth, Icarus' father Daedalus, under an unjust sentence of death by King Minos of Crete, created wings of feather and wax with which he and his son could fly to freedom.
 When an exhilarated Icarus flew too high, the heat of the sun destroyed his wings, melting the wax that held the feathers together.
 Icarus fell and died in the Icarian Sea, the "first airman casualty".